 Rapid antibody tests have their own shortfall.
 First of all, it only detects if you have antibodies to the virus, presumable indicating that you had been infected in the past.
 These tests are readily available and results can come in as little as a few minutes.
 However, the accuracy can be low.
 Also, there can be false positives, meaning that it can show antibodies that you have to other coronavirus, like the common cold, and not COVID-19.
 Most importantly though is the significance of a positive antibody?

-As you can see, there are some things we still do not understand about COVID-19, but medical offices are set up to protect you as best as possible.
-In fact, I would argue that having a procedure in a medical office, with trained medical professionals who understand infectious disease and sterile technique is exponentially less risky that going to the supermarket or the park.
+As you can see, there are some things we still do not understand about COVID-19, but medical offices that perform cosmetic surgery are set up to protect you as best as possible.
+In fact, I would argue that having a cosmetic surgery in a medical office, with trained medical professionals who understand infectious disease and sterile technique is exponentially less risky that going to the supermarket or the park.

 Contact Schulman Plastic Surgery New York City

-To learn more about having your surgical or non-surgical procedure in New York City with Dr. Matthew Schulman, please contact our New York City Plastic Surgeon office today.
+To learn more about having your surgical or non-surgical plastic surgery procedure in New York City with Dr. Matthew Schulman, please contact our New York City Plastic Surgeon office today.